 If you are a Nebraska licensed professional and your LLC will offer a professional service, you must follow a different set of requirements.
+You can’t form a regular Nebraska LLC.
 The reason for this is that:

-- and the State wants to verify your credentials before approving your Nebraska professional LLC filing
+- The State wants to verify your credentials before approving your Nebraska professional LLC filing

 There are no clear set of instructions on the Nebraska Secretary of State’s website, however, the rules for licensed professionals are spelled out in the Nebraska Revised Statutes.